esetaro2/Progresso/README.md

 ```bash
 git submodule update --init --recursive
 ```
+*Tip: You can open the terminal directly in the folder where you want to clone the repository by right-clicking inside the folder in File Explorer (Windows) and selecting "Open in Terminal", or use the equivalent on your OS.*

 #### 2. Configure environment variables

-Move to the "progresso" folder and open a new terminal, set the following environment variables so that Spring Boot picks up your credentials and secret.
+Move to the <code>progresso</code> folder and open a new terminal, set the following environment variables so that Spring Boot picks up your MySQL credentials.

 - ##### Linux / macOS (bash, zsh, etc.)
   ```bash